jeremyrayjewell/cyber_journal/learning-notes/courses/comptia-securityplus-dion/section-23-alerting-and-monitoring.md

 - Provides metadata on network traffic flows (who talks to whom, how much, when)
 - Detects anomalies, exfiltration, DDoS patterns
 - Complements packet capture with high-level visibility
+- **Full Packet Capture (FPC):** captures the entire packet, including the header and the payload for all traffic entering and leaving a netwwork
+- **Flow Analysis:** relies on a flow collwctor, which records metadata and statistics rather than recording each frame that passes through the network
+	- flow analysis does not provide the actual content
+	- flow analysis rapidly generates visualizations to map network connections, traffic types, and session volumes
+- **NetFlow:** a Cisco-developed means of reporting network flow info to a structured database
+- **IP Flow Information Export (IPFIX):** defines traffic flows based on shared packet characteristics
+	- protocol interface, IP version/type, source/destination IP, source/destination port, IP service type
+- **Zeek:** passively monitors a network like a sniffer, but only logs full packet capture data of potential interest
+	- performs normalization of the data and stores it as a tab-delimited or JSON-formatted text file
+- **Multi Router Traffic Grapher (MRTG):** created graphs showwing traffic flows through the netwwork interfaces of routers and switches by polling the appliances using SNMP

 ---